 1. Logan Square

-The West Side neighborhood is well known for its thoroughfare, Milwaukee Avenue (which you may even hear called “Hipster Highway”), where you’ll find gems such as The Logan Theatre — a 1915-built institution with an Art Deco look that screens old and new flicks and is equipped with a full bar.
+This West Side neighborhood is well known for its thoroughfare, Milwaukee Avenue (which you may even hear called “Hipster Highway”), where you’ll find gems such as The Logan Theatre — a 1915-built institution with an Art Deco look that screens old and new flicks and is equipped with a full bar.
 Stroll along Milwaukee and you’ll also see tons of bars, cafes, music venues, and galleries, along with the Illinois Centennial Monument and its surrounding Logan Square Park.

-Q: What is the hippest neighborhood in Chicago?
-A: That depends.
-If you’re looking for Chicago hipster neighborhoods in the 2012 sense — that is, beanies and skinny jeans — you probably won’t find them anywhere.
-But if you’re looking for genuinely cool record shops, incredible vintage thrift finds, and trendy coffee shops and cocktail bars, Logan Square or nearby Wicker Park are a couple of the best Chicago neighborhoods for hipsters. |
+That depends.
+If you’re looking for the best hipster neighborhood Chicago has to offer in the 2012 sense — that is, beanies and skinny jeans — you probably won’t find it anywhere.
+But if you’re looking for genuinely cool record shops, incredible vintage thrift finds, and trendy coffee shops and cocktail bars, Logan Square or nearby Wicker Park are a couple of the coolest neighborhoods in Chicago for hipsters.

 2. Andersonville

-In June, you can watch the street bloom with flower crowns and live music when Midsommarfest takes over a section of Clark Street for a weekend.
+In June, watch the street bloom with flower crowns and live music when Midsommarfest takes over a section of Clark Street for a weekend.
 And all year long, you can shop an abundance of local businesses along the street and around the neighborhood, which hosts “the largest network of local and independent businesses in the area,” according to Andersonville Chamber of Commerce.

 If you’re looking for neighborhoods in downtown Chicago, you can’t miss The Loop, best known for iconic scenes such as Millennium Park (with the recognizable mirrored Bean) and the Chicago Riverwalk.